qapilothq/Mneme/README.md

-# Your Project Name
+# Mneme - Mobile App Exploration Guidance Agent

 ## Description

-This project is a FastAPI-based application designed to process XML layouts and images to prioritize actions using a language model.
+This project is a FastAPI-based application designed to process XML layouts and images to prioritize actions using a large language model.
 It leverages OpenAI's GPT-4o for reasoning-based prioritization and provides a RESTful API for interaction.

 ## Installation